 DOESN’T IT SEND THE CASINO THE WRONG MESSAGE?

-I once thought that playing VP with poor pay tables sent the message to casino management that we would play anything, no matter what the paytable was.
-Guess what; they really don’t care.
+I once thought that playing VP with poor pay tables sent the message to casino management that we would play anything, no matter the paytable.
+Guess what; they don’t care.
 There will never be enough players interested in playing only the best games.
 It is whatever they offer on the casino floor—the end.

 REACHING YOUR PERSONAL VP NIRVANA